narendra-create/Best-Fullstack-Projects/Local-Bite/server/next.md

 - make a function to get current paid orders in ordercontroller --done
 - make controller for analytics data
 - make routes for analytics controller
+- make isshop open validator for order and add to cart functions before ordering food see if the food is in stock and vendor is open

 ## Routine Api Checks after changing code